grasshopper7/extentreports-cucumberjson-plugin/README.md

 </plugin>
 ```

 To use ExtentReports version 4 use the plugin version 1.6.0 in the POM.
+Refer to **Plugin Configuration** section in the [article](https://grasshopper.tech/2114/).

 The Cucumber Json report is created with the below **setting in the Cucumber runner**.
+Refer to **Cucumber JSON Formatter Setup** section in the [article](https://grasshopper.tech/2114/).
 ```
 @CucumberOptions(plugin = { "json:target/json-report/cucumber.json"})
 ```